Duration: 5 Days / 4 Nights From £895

 Ride details: 70km/44 miles | Ascent: 1,263m/4,142ft

 Today you’ll be riding on roads used in the Tour de France through the fantastic valleys of Wensleydale and Swaledale.
 For the first hour of the day, the riding is on fun rolling roads, which are mostly downhill as we follow the course of the River Ure.
 Then, heading away from the valley we turn left to climb past Castle Bolton which makes for an iconic photo stop before climbing over Grinton Moor (the final climb on Stage 1 of the 2014 Tour de France) and enjoy an awesome descent into Wensleydale.
 The charming village of Reeth makes for a perfect lunch stop before you continue climbing gently up the valley.
 In spring and summer, the meadows are alive with wildflowers as you wind your way through some of the most scenic landscapes in England.
-Afternoon tea and scones in Muker is a must before you tackle the main climb of the day over Birkdale Common.
+The adorable village of Muker makes for a lovely stop, perhaps refuelling on tea and scones before tackling the main climb of the day over Birkdale Common.
 From the summit, the mountains of the Lake District come into view and dominate the descent which leads to our overnight in Ravenstonedale.
 (B)

 Ride details: 76km/47 miles | Ascent: 4,302m/1,311ft